yugabyte/yb-kafka-connector/README.md

      ...
      ```

-8. Confirm that the rows are in the table using cqlsh.
+8. Confirm that the rows are in the target table in the YugaByte DB cluster, using cqlsh.
    ```
    cqlsh> select * from demo.test_table;